hochdorfer/manual_testing_project/ItFactory Project/README.md

 <p>Bugs have been created based on the failed tests.
 The complete bug reports can be found
 <a href="https://github.com/hochdorfer/manual_testing_project/blob/main/Bug%20Report.jpg" target="_blank">HERE</a></p>

-<h1>UNDER CONSTRUCTION: all the bugs one by one</h1>
+<font color="red">UNDER CONSTRUCTION: all the bugs one by one</font>

-Full regression testing is needed after the bugs are fixed
+Full regression testing is recommended after the this stage of the testing process.

 <h2>1.7 Test Completion</h2>
 <P>The traceability matrix was generated and can be found here: